Enterprise Edition v8

 Entities are the primary building blocks.
 Every definition requires a unique ID, a Label, and a Framework Tag.
 Attributes (metadata) are distinguished from components using the hyphen prefix.

-Declarative Initialization [id] "[Label]" @[framework]:[type]
+Declarative Initialization

-Metadata Scoping -[key] [value]
+Metadata Scoping

 Standard Syntax Template

-definition EntityName {
+class/type definition EntityID "EntityName" {

-type: "FrameworkType",
+-type: "FrameworkType",

-scope: "Global | Local",
+-scope = "Global | Local",

-rider "Rider" @c4:person { -description "Requests rides via mobile app" -tier "Premium" }
+-description "Requests rides via mobile app"

 Rules #3 & #4